heta-io/tap/documentation/overview/quick_start.md

 2. Ensure you have [VirtualBox](https://www.virtualbox.org/) version 5+ installed on your system
 3. Now create a VM we can use to run TAP on.

-        docker-machine create -d virtualbox --virtualbox-memory 2048  myvm1
+        docker-machine create -d virtualbox --virtualbox-memory 6144  myvm1

     Notice we are passing in some custom variables

-    * We are giving it 2gb of ram
+    * We are giving it 6gb of ram (Note: You can run tap with 2gb, However if you use any NLP queries, you may find it runs out of memory.
+It all depends on how much data you are querying.
+Your best bet is to start as high as you can, to ensure you have enough.)
     * We are naming it "myvm1"

 4. Once it is created, verify that it is running and write down it's IP. (here mine is 192.168.99.100)